ahayman/ahayman.github.io/_posts/2021-07-19-the-wandering-inn.md

 I started writing with an ambiguous desire to subvert the tropes I'd grown tired of reading.
 To call my motivation ill-defined is to understate it; it was more a simmering discontent than any true goal.
 I was annoyed so I started writing with the intent to explore my own irritation.

-To an extent, I've been writing the antithesis to the Hero's Journey.
+I've largely been writing the antithesis to the Hero's Journey.
 Mine is story where the Hero's Journey _doesn't_ work, where it goes wrong, and how it can create the evil we seek to destroy.
-But it's always been missing something.
+But I've always felt it was missing something.
 The book is tragedy, but I've never wanted my series to end as tragedy.
 I've wanted an alternative, an answer to the question I pose: if not the Hero, then who?

 In The Wandering Inn I've found something of an answer: the Heroine's Journey.
 I resonate with this idea of cooperation over rugged individualism, and of the cost we accrue in trying to do it ourselves.
 In my book the hero has immense power, but he'll learn that it cannot solve the problems he wants to solve.
 He'll learn that in trying to become the Hero, he will have made himself a monster.
 But that can't be the end [^11], and I've learned it no longer does it need to be.